11 Budget Winter Activities in Helsinki

 In Finland, it is not difficult to decide what to wear indoors.
 Your typical wardrobe will suffice, as the buildings are kept warm throughout the country.

 At temperatures near 0, your clothes are likely sufficient.
 But if the thermometer drops to -20 degrees, you must be more mindful.
 Wear at least three distinct layers, with room between them to ensure maximum insulation.
 Additionally, protect your head and ears.
-A face cream designed for extreme cold temperatures is also advisable in particularly frigid weather.
+A face cream for extreme cold temperatures is also advisable in particularly frigid weather.
 Speak with your local pharmacy to determine the best option for you.

 Bottom Line